bparanj/Essential-TDD/en/08-code-mutation/08-code-mutation.markdown

   def inclusive(element)
     self..element
   end
   def exclusive(element)
     self...element
   end
 end
 ```

 When the test passes without failing, you must modify the production code to make the test fail to make sure that the test is testing the right thing.
-This example illustrates:
+In this example we saw:

+- What to do when the test passes without failing the first time.
 - How to open classes that preserves the semantics of the core classes.
-- What to do when the test passes without failing the first time.
-- Hiding implementation related classes.
 - Intention revealing variable names.

+## Exercise ##

+1. Think of edge cases for the ruby_extensions.rb.
+Write specs for them.
+When the spec passes without failing, mutate the code to make only the boundary condition spec fail.
+Then make all the specs pass.

 \newpage